 Algae is common in most water features; this is not a problem in and of itself.
 If you find algae in your water features, you should use a water-activated granular algaecide to get rid of it.
 Make sure that you properly read and follow the directions stated.

 Persistent staining from algae typically means that you have to drain the vault or pond so that you can scrub it completely clean.
-Should you decide to do this, make sure that you refill the feature before the harshest point of winter arrives so that you can avoid damaging the pond or the pond-free features.
+Should you decide to do this, make sure that you refill the feature before the harshest point of winter arrives so that you can avoid damaging the pond or the pond-free features. here's also a complete guide to properly clean your outdoor fountains.

 Remove any plants